The carbon dioxide and other greenhouse gases that are directly or indirectly released into the atmosphere by a product when it is made or used.

 - The product is PETA or Leaping Bunny Cruelty-Free Certified

 The waste created by a product and its packaging, which is the result of how it is manufactured, how long a product lasts and how likely it is to be reused, recycled, or landfilled.
-This also accounts for whether that waste is hazardous.

 - Ex: The product's packaging is made of recyclable materials